-3d printing has undergone a lot of changes in recent years, especially in the quality of raw material used.
+3d Printing has undergone many changes in recent years, especially in the quality of raw material used.
 More so, they enjoy the ease and cost-effective method of using flexible thermoplastic materials like TPU filament.
 Irrespective of their brand names, thermoplastics melt rather than burn, and this quality makes it the perfect material for 3D Printing.

 TPU(Thermoplastic polyurethane) is largely preferred for production use due to its flexible hybrid nature – a perfect balance between plastic and rubber.
 It’s, therefore, no surprise that we aim to introduce and explore the benefits and features of Thermoplastic Polyurethane.

-Getting excited to explore this innovative 3d filament?
-Well, hold on as we take you through a brief introduction on Thermoplastics.
+Are you getting excited to explore this innovative 3d filament?
+Well, hold on as we take you through a brief introduction to Thermoplastics.

-TPU belongs to a class of polyurethane plastics with various properties such as resistance to grease and oil, elasticity, transparency, and even resistance to abrasion.
+TPU belongs to a polyurethane plastics class with various properties such as resistance to grease and oil, elasticity, transparency, and even abrasion resistance.

-Basically, TPU is a thermoplastic with rubber-like attributes – you can stretch this material to twice its original length without causing deformation in its structure.
-As a successor to Thermoplastic elastomers (TPE), the TPU is harder with a shore hardness greater than 85A.
+TPU is a thermoplastic with rubber-like attributes – you can stretch this material to twice its original length without causing deformation in its structure.
+As a successor to Thermoplastic elastomers (TPE), the TPU is more complicated with a shore hardness greater than 85A.

-Yes, the TPU has a shore hardness of 95A, which makes it very easy for 3D extruder machines to work with.
+Yes, the TPU has a shore hardness of 95A, which makes it very easy for 3D extruder machines to work.
 No doubt, this filament is a perfect blend of elasticity, flexibility, and elasticity.
-Today, this 3D filament is utilized to produce caster wheels, medical equipment, footwear, inflatable rafts, and sporting goods.
+Today, this 3D filament utilize to produce caster wheels, medical equipment, footwear, inflatable rafts, and sporting goods.

 TPU is extremely flexible, and this is a major problem for most 3D extruders.
 It’s common for TPE filaments to contract within the tube when pushed by the extruder.